SS President Harrison: Design and construction

 After the United States entry into World War I, a large shipbuilding program was undertaken to restore and enhance shipping capabilities both of the United States and their Allies.
 As part of this program, EFC placed orders with nation's shipyards for a large number of vessels of standard designs.
 Design 1095 ship was originally conceived as a fast troop transport, subsequently modified into passenger and cargo vessel of approximately 13,000 deadweight tonnage after the end of hostilities.

 Wolverine State was part of initial order for seven vessels placed by the USSB on 1 July 1918 with the New York Shipbuilding Corp.
 The ship was laid down at the shipbuilder's yard on 13 May 1919 (yard number 248) and launched on 16 September 1920, with Mrs. Edith W. Tweedale, wife of Alonzo Tweedale, controller for the USSB, being the sponsor.
 While the vessel was primarily designed for cargo transportation, she also possessed first-class accommodations for 78 passengers.
-Wolverine State had three decks and in addition also had weather decks constructed on top amidships.
+Wolverine State had three decks and also had weather decks constructed on top amidships.
 A dining hall, a smoking room and a social hall were built and made available for passenger entertainment.
 The vessel was built on the transverse system of framing and had her hull subdivided into fourteen watertight compartments.
 She also possessed all the modern machinery for quick loading and unloading of cargo from nine main hatches, including thirty two 6-ton and one 30-ton booms and twenty steam winches.
 She also had two of her storage chambers totaling approximately 1,300 tons equipped with refrigerating machinery for transportation of perishable goods such as meat, fruits and vegetables.
 The ship had electric lights in cabins and along the decks, had submarine signal system installed and was equipped with wireless apparatus.